IkramSen/dag-analyzer/code_gen/README.md

    }
 ```

-When the condition is closed, only one of its sucessors will notify
+When the condition is closed, only one of its successors will notify
-its suceesors so the task can continues its execution.
+its successors so the task can continues its execution.
 Therefore, for
 each condition, we have a closing node that aims to wait for the
 correct semaphore that have been signaled.
 This node has a type
 **CCONDITION**.
 A node of a CCONDITION is blocked waiting for the